oVirt/ovirt-site/source/feature/vmpayload.html.md

 The payload options are:

 1. Availability
-    -   Permenant payload - payload which will be available in the guest at all times
+    -   Permanent payload - payload which will be available in the guest at all times
     -   Temporary payload - via "run-once" - will be available only when running the guest via the run-once option
     -   No payloads - the VM won't get any payload upon startup/run-once